 97 Rue de la Commune E., Old Montreal

-With dizzying views of the Saint Lawrence River and in cozy proximity to many of the city’s most celebrated spots, this 19th-century hotel in history-steeped Old Montreal is the total package.
-The massive, kitted out guestrooms—all exposed brick and cast-iron fixtures—blend right in with the city’s unmistakable old-meets-new feel.
+With dizzying views of the Saint Lawrence River and in cozy proximity to many of the city’s most celebrated spots, this nineteenth-century hotel in history-steeped Old Montreal is the total package.
+The massive kitted-out guest rooms—all exposed brick and cast-iron fixtures—blend right in with the city’s unmistakable old-meets-new feel.

 449 Rue Sainte-Hélène, Old Montreal